 Eugene's bright spots include the Gilham neighborhood (think music and light shows) and McLean Blvd and Chambers St (no expense spared on some of these magical estates).
 Individual addresses change every year, so you may just need to jump in your car and drive around.
 But as the season progresses, we'll make updates here as best we can!

-Turn out for a magical line up of huge lighted floats through Creswell, Veneta, Coburg and Junction City.
+Turn out for a magical line up of huge lighted floats through Junction City, Veneta, Coburg and Creswell.
 Since you are heading out to "wine country" towns, make plans to arrive earlier in the day to purchase wines from open tasting rooms.
-But call ahead to check their hours and protocols.
 Choose your favorite local wines for the holiday table.

 On the Oregon Coast, the Heceta Head Lighthouse is the brightest light year-round and its adjacent bed and breakfast celebrates the season with full lights.
 Historic Old Town Florence will also light their holiday tree and you can enjoy the added beauty of lighted boats in the marina.
 From Florence drive 60 miles south to Shore Acres State Park to tour their marine-themed light display in their oceanfront gardens.